SDKiller/zyx-yii2-chosen/README.md

 Important!
 ----------
-Due to Composer restrictions it is nesessary to copy this "repositories" part to your root `composer.json` before installing (see https://getcomposer.org/doc/faqs/why-can%27t-composer-load-repositories-recursively.md for details):
+Due to Composer restrictions it is nesessary to copy this "repositories" part to your root `composer.json` before installing extension (see https://getcomposer.org/doc/faqs/why-can%27t-composer-load-repositories-recursively.md for details):

 ```
 "repositories": [